unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 ## Distributed version control with git: a recap

 ### *Remote*
-* (possibly remote) locations hosting copies of branches of this repository exist
+* A (possibly remote) location hosting copies of the branches of this repository

 ### `git remote`
 * Configures the *remotes*